Cordelya/axemoor-bootstrap/README.md

 This is a collection of bash scripts and help files designed to facilitate setting up a web development environment on a new linux install for Axemoor webministers, with heavy support for git on the CLI.
 Built on and for Ubuntu and/or Raspbian.
 May work with other distros.
 Open a new issue to tell me about how it went with a different OS and we'll see about adding compatibility.
+Designed to be used on "fresh" OS installs, and may not work as expected on a system that has been used, especially if configs have been changed.
+If you're using such a system and you're familiar with it, review the script before you run it.

 ## Notes for those using this file
 * Command line input is denoted by a leading $.
 This refers to the default use of $ as the command prompt on *nix systems.
 Don't type the $, just start right after it.
+* Likewise, any text that follows a # symbol is a comment and is disregarded by the system, so you don't need to type it in.
 * You may be able to copy/paste.
 CTRL-C/V/X don't work in the terminal (not without changing some settings first).
 You can copy/paste into or out of terminal using right-clicks
     * Select text outside of a terminal window and CTRL-C or use the right-click -> Copy context menu.
 Return focus to the terminal and right-click.
 What you copied will be pasted at the command prompt.
 If you are pasting in a password, it won't show up - you just have to take it on faith and see what happens.
     * Select text inside a terminal window by highlighting with your mouse, then right-click.
 It will be copied to the clipboard and you can paste it outside of the Terminal window.
 This will come in handy if you encounter an error when installing.